aquametalabs/django-snailtracker/README.md

 ## Usage

-Registering models to be tracked by Snailtracker is a lot log registering models to be used in the Django Admin.
+Registering models to be tracked by Snailtracker is a lot like registering models to be used in the Django Admin.
 Start by creating a `snailtracker.py` files in each app where you have models that you want to track.